Noovolari/leapp/README.md

 — **assets**

-assets contains all the graphics of the application.
+assets contain all the graphics of the application.

 — **environments**

-Contains 3 files: each one represent a configuration for one of the 3 possible builds: dev, stag and prod.
+Contains 3 files: each one represents a configuration for one of the 3 possible builds: dev, stag, and prod.

 ### index.html